RocioCMartinez/reading-notes/markdownnotes.md

 ## What is Markdown?

-A ligtweight markup language.
+A lightweight markup language.
 It is designed to be more user friendly.

 Adds formatting elements to plain text.